 Tagging source language text with unique identifiersWhich "Hot" am I translating?

-The source code is duplicated into a temporary directory and each translated string is pre- or post-pended, "tagged", with invisible Unicode characters.
-The app is compiled and run in the Simulator to capture strings and screens.
-Although not visible because they are zero width characters, the code that captures the screens does see the Unicode characters.
-The characters can be treated as numerical digits so that each string gets a unique "number" that ties it back to where it is in the source code.
+The source code is duplicated into a temporary directory and each translated string is pre- or post-pended with a tag of invisible Unicode characters.
+The app is compiled and run in the simulator to capture strings and screens.
+Although not visible because they are zero width characters, the code that captures the screens can read the Unicode characters in these tags.
+These characters are treated as numerical digits so that each string gets a unique “number” that ties it back to where it is in the source code.

-This absolutely ties strings in the code to strings that appear on screen.
-It solves the ambiguity problems of comprehensive duplicate support and supports translations with string formatting placeholders.
+This solves the problems of comprehensive duplicate support and support for string formatting placeholders.

 US Patent Application Number 62409380